neurolabusc/nii2mesh/README.md

  - [Mohan Gupta](https://www.mohanwugupta.com/post/3d_brain_printing/) uses FreeSurfer and MeshLab.
  - [Ford Burles](https://fordburles.com/3d-print-brain-guide.html) uses FreeSurfer and MeshLab or Blender.

-## Limitations
+## Limitations and Alternatives

 Similar to most mesh tools, nii2mesh uses fast algorithms that can generate self intersecting triangles.
-If you are conducting analyses where this is undesirable (e.g boundary element method (BEM) and finite element method (FEM) computations) you should consider (slower) algorithms that prevent these [features](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0184206).
+Particularly, the smoothing and simplification can create tiny tears that mean the mesh is not watertight.
+For some applications such as visualization and printing, these defects may not be an issue.
+However, If you are conducting analyses where this is undesirable (e.g boundary element method (BEM) and finite element method (FEM) computations) you should consider (slower) algorithms that prevent these [features](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0184206).
 If you are interested in these applications, you may want to consider [iso2mesh](http://iso2mesh.sourceforge.net/cgi-bin/index.cgi).

+You can inspect the quality of your mesh with MeshLab.
+In particular, the `Compute Geometric Measures` menu item (in the `Quality Measures` sub-menu of the the `Filters` menu) will detect defects.
 If you generate meshes that are only a single object (`-l 1`) that is watertight (e.g. bubble-filled, `-b 1`) you can fix self intersections with [MeshFix](https://github.com/MarcoAttene/MeshFix-V2.1):

+Alternatively, you may want to look at the mesh tools of ITK that require more resource (time and memory), but create higher quality meshes.
+For example, the [brain2print](https://github.com/niivue/brain2print) and [ct2print](https://github.com/niivue/ct2print) projects use [ITK-Wasm](https://wasm.itk.org/en/latest/) web assembly to embed ITK mesh functions into web pages.

 ```
 nii2mesh bet.nii.gz -b 1 -l 1 bet.ply